atsaloli/cicd/gitlab-ci/01-setting-up-ci/13-enabling-ci-on-a-project.md

 The config file format is detailed in
 [Configuration of your builds with .gitlab-ci.yml - GitLab Documentation](https://docs.gitlab.com/ce/ci/yaml/README.html)

-Make a note of this link -- this _the_ reference for GitLab CI syntax!
+This is _the_ reference for GitLab CI configuration syntax!

 Let's start with a stub test job: